Our clients

 St. Mary’s Episcopal Church

-We are working with them to help put words to what makes St. Mary's unique, and explore what might be in store for the future.
-In our listening process, we are:
+In recent years, St. Mary’s has experienced significant identity shifts between a change in long-term leadership, the pandemic, and shifting wider cultural norms.
+We worked with St. Mary’s to help articulate to what makes their community unique, and explore what might be in store for the future.
+In our listening process, we:

-• working alongside a core team
+• worked alongside a core team

-• organizing and conducting focus groups
+• organized and conducting focus groups

-• making recommendations for next steps
+• made recommendations for next steps

 Read More